 - Fulfillment of a language or research tool requirement.
 This may be accomplished by passing, with a grade of B or better, one of the following:

 - A 488 language course.
-(Note: these courses are offered through the Department of Languages, Cultures, and International Trade at various times)
+(Note: these courses are offered through the School of Languages and Linguistics at various times)

 - An examination offered through the School of History and Philosophy.

 - A Directed Readings course offered either by the Philosophy graduate programs (PHIL 591) or (subject to approval by the Graduate Director) another academic unit, in which a philosophic text is translated and a final piece of research is produced.

 - The student may appeal to the Director of Graduate Studies:

 - To produce a translation of a previously untranslated text or article under professional guidance, whether within or outside the Philosophy program.

 - For special dispensation, having already demonstrated sufficient competence in a language or research tool.